 You can integrate an external user system with Firebase.
 For example, you may already have a pre-existing user database or you may want to integrate with a third-party identity provider that Firebase Authentication doesn’t natively support.

 To do this, you can create custom tokens with arbitrary claims identifying the user.
 These custom tokens can then be used to sign into the Firebase Authentication service on a client application and assume the identity described by the token's claims.
-This identity will then be used when accessing other Firebase services, such as the Firebase Realtime Database and Firebase Storage.
+This identity will then be used when accessing other Firebase services, such as the Firebase Realtime Database and Cloud Storage.

-Firebase Authentication is primarily used to identify users of your app in order to restrict access to other Firebase services, such as the Firebase Realtime Database and Firebase Storage.
+Firebase Authentication is primarily used to identify users of your app in order to restrict access to other Firebase services, such as the Firebase Realtime Database and Cloud Storage.
 But you can also use the service to identify these users on your own server.
 This lets you securely perform server-side logic on behalf of users that have signed in with Firebase Authentication.

 To do this, you can retrieve an ID token from a client

 application signed in with Firebase Authentication and include the token in a request